Learning Attribute-aware Representations for Few-shot Scene Text Segmentation: Related Work

 Fully supervised learning methods rely on large, high-quality labeled datasets to ensure model performance.
 Typically, TexRNet~\cite{xu2021rethinking} dynamically activates low-confidence regions by leveraging high-confidence features to improve text segmentation integrity.
 PGTSNet~\cite{xu2022bts} integrates a text detection module for text localization.
 ARM-Net~\cite{ren2022looking} combines global and local features while minimizing background noise.
 TextFormer~\cite{wang2023textformer} employs a multi-level Transformer to capture textual features.
 TFT~\cite{yu2023scene} uses a text-focused module to guide the model to locate text regions, while EAFormer~\cite{yu2025eaformer} enhances segmentation by emphasizing text edges.
 Though effective in extracting texture features, these methods are limited by dataset quality.
 To address the issue of limited data, WASNet~\cite{xiedataset} introduces a novel synthetic dataset WAS-S. However, the quality of the synthetic dataset still differs from that of real data.

 Due to the lack of massive pixel-level labeled data for supervised training, Wang~\etal~\cite{wang2021semi} proposes semi-supervised learning methods using low-cost polygon masks.
 TAR~\cite{zu2023weakly} uses a text detector to locate text areas and a text recognizer to generate pseudo labels.
 Although these methods reduce the reliance on fine-grained annotations, they still require a large amount of data for training.
+Hi-SAM~\cite{ye2024hi} extends the Segment Anything Model to text segmentation by establishing hierarchical feature representation for document analysis.
 Our method leverages CLIP prior knowledge, enabling precise text segmentation with few images.